quotient-im/Quaternion/BUILDING.md

   "Qt5Widgets", but CMake did not find one.
 ```
 ...or a similar error referring to Qt5Something - make sure that your
-`CMAKE_PREFIX_PATH` actually points to the location where Qt 5 is installed.
+`CMAKE_PREFIX_PATH` actually points to the location where Qt is installed
+and that the respective development package is installed (hint: check which
+package provides `cmake(Qt5Widgets)`, replacing `Qt5Widgets` with what your
+error says).

 If `cmake` fails with...
 ```